cloud-and-smart-labs/akka-framework-for-dist-ml/README.md

-# Using the Akka-fog-framework for distributed machine learning
+# Using the Akka-fog framework for distributed machine learning